Claude Code Plugin · FSL-1.1

 Workflows

-Three paths through the lifecycle.
+Four paths through the lifecycle.

 Slash commands compose.
 Hooks chain them.
 You ship faster because the handoff is automated.